 Mascots were the rage in the 1970s.
 The Pirates had someone in a large parrot costume roaming the ballpark.
 The Phillies had a green, fuzzy creature called The Phanatic.
 San Diego was home to the most famous mascot, The Chicken, who was so popular he was invited to other cities when the Padres were on the road.

-Everyone wanted in on the mascot craze, even George Steinbrenner, the maverick owner of the Yankees.
+Everyone wanted in on the mascot craze, even George Steinbrenner, the controversial owner of the Yankees.
 By the late 1970s, Steinbrenner was revolutionizing baseball economics by bidding on and buying ballplayers like they were paintings.
 In 1979, Steinbrenner commissioned a company to design a mascot for Yankee Stadium.

 What did they come up with?
 They called it “Dandy”, an anthropomorphic bird wearing a Yankees uniform and sporting a bushy mustache.
 In July, the mascot made his debut in New York, but the Yankees only stuck their toes in the water, they weren’t sure if the mascot would peeve their fans.
 At first, “Dandy” performed only in the upper deck.
 The Yankees even provided a security guard for the mascot, in case unruly fans got the idea to pick a fight.